RevolvingMadness/Sculk-Docs/docs/stdlib.md

 ### getMaxArgumentCount(): [Integer](#integer) {data-toc-label='getMaxArgumentCount'}

-A custom gamerule created by sculk.
+A custom gamerule created by Sculk.
 See [Added Gamerules](added_gamerules.md) for more information.

 Returns the value of the maxArgumentCount gamerule.

 ### getMaxLoops(): [Integer](#integer) {data-toc-label='getMaxLoops'}

-A custom gamerule created by sculk.
+A custom gamerule created by Sculk.
 See [Added Gamerules](added_gamerules.md) for more information.

 Returns the value of the maxLoops gamerule.